Electric Car Buying Guide

-The two top electric models today are the Nissan Leaf and Chevrolet Volt.
 Keep in mind that not all electric cars are created the same.
 The Nissan Leaf is a pure electric car, while the Chevrolet Volt is what General Motors calls “an extended-range electric vehicle.”
 This is also referred to as a plug-in hybrid—meaning that the first set of miles, after a charge, are provided by batteries and an electric motor, after which a gas engine is used to extend range by hundreds of miles.
-Other plug-in hybrids include the Ford C-Max Energi, Fisker Karma, and Toyota Prius Plug-in Hybrid.
+Other plug-in hybrids include the Ford C-Max Energi, Ford Fusion Energi, and Toyota Prius Plug-in Hybrid.

 The Chevy Volt is a well-equipped, five-door, four-seat hatchback that operates as an electric car for its first 38 or so miles after a full charge—and then uses gas to extend its range.

 Ford Focus Electric

 The five-door hatchback provides about 80 miles of range.
-It features higher speed charging than many competitors—as well as liquid cooled/heated batteries for maintaining range in hot and cold weather.
+It features liquid cooled/heated batteries for maintaining range in hot and cold weather.
 Availability is somewhat limited.

 Nissan’s groundbreaking electric car is the most popular EV ever produced.
 It comfortably seats five adults and is loaded with high-tech luxury-like features.
-As of summer 2012, the Leaf is available to test-drive and purchase at Nissan dealerships throughout the United States.
+For the past couple of years, the Leaf has been available to test-drive and purchase at Nissan dealerships throughout the United States.

 Tesla Model S

-The full-size Model S sedan has swept awards for Car of the Year in 2012.
+The full-size Model S sedan swept awards for Car of the Year in 2012.
 It’s not only the most capable, comfortable, luxurious, and sporty EV on the road, it beats nearly every gas-powered sedan on all these same categories.
 Range, with its largest battery pack, is more than 250 miles on a charge.
-Expect a high price tag, and a wait of at least a few months.

 Toyota Prius Plug-in